 We acquired property and equipment, which included four owned hotels, information technology, ancillary business assets, furniture and equipment and land held for future development.
-We provisionally estimated the value of the property and equipment using a combination of the income, cost, and market approaches, which are primarily based on significant Level 3 assumptions, such as estimates of future income growth, capitalization rates, discount rates and capital expenditure needs of the hotels.
-We are continuing to refine our estimate of the capital expenditure needs of one of the owned hotels, which could result in a change to the provisional value of that asset.
-We do not expect any other material changes to the provisional estimates.
+We valued property and equipment using a combination of the income, cost, and market approaches, which are primarily based on significant Level 3 assumptions, such as estimates of future income growth, capitalization rates, discount rates and capital expenditure needs of the hotels.